daredloco/live-controls/README.md

 - Save cookie on user device (Optional)

-## Word/Excel Document Generator
-A plugin that lets you easily generate Word and/or Excel documents

-### Todo
-- Search a good plugin(s) to handle the generation.
-PHP ones seem to be bad, maybe there is a better JS option around

 ## Utils Systemes
 A System with different utilities to make life easier, can be everything that doesn't fit into the other Systemes